Little, overlooked Connecticut is a state of many firsts.

-Comb through the Connecticut Antiques Trail’s list of antique shops and pick a few along your planned day trip route.
+Comb through the Connecticut antiques trail’s list of antique stores in CT and pick a few along your planned day trip route.
 I also highly recommend the Elephant’s Trunk flea market in New Milford on a Sunday morning in the fall.

 November in Connecticut

-Most visitors to Connecticut will recommend you experience the above activities in September and October.
+Most Connecticut visitors recommend you experience the above activities in September and October.

-But the fact that everyone does these things then means that other months have their own pleasures.
+However, the fact that everyone does these things means that other months have their own pleasures.

 In the case of November in Connecticut, fall foliage extends into the beginning of the month.
 And with fewer people, you often have entire attractions to yourself.

-But winter has its own special features that you can only appreciate when you’re here.
+Fall is synonymous with New England and Connecticut.
+And yet, winter in Connecticut has its own special features that you can only appreciate when you’re here.

 There are plenty of romantic things to do in CT during the winter months.

-Click over to our guide on planning a romantic winter weekend getaway in Greenwich, CT, if you’d like the planning done for you.
+Read up on our guide to planning a romantic winter weekend getaway in Greenwich, CT, if you’d like the planning done for you.